 Another postcard-worthy area is the Ayrshire Coast.
 This area is the birth Region of Robert Burns, and it’s easy to see how it could inspire a poet.
 Everything, from the quaint fishing towns to the majestic rolling hills to the crumbling castles, is incredibly picturesque and waiting to be explored.
 For an easy and exhaustive experience, try taking a bus tour through the coast and surrounding area, and maybe brush up on your Robert Burns knowledge.

-Ayrshire Coast Day Trip from Glasgow: Robert Burns Country and Culzean Country Park
+Ayrshire Coast from Glasgow with Robert Burns Country and More

 8. Stirling Castle